Knowledge Hub

 Using back to back agreements

-What are back to back agreements?
+What are back-to-back agreements?

 Other provisions might include entitlement to be part of any dispute resolution process or court action set out in the main contract; to have the benefit of any claims that the main contractor is entitled to, including any rights to extensions of time or compensation for any loss or expenses arising out of the project; or entitlement to the same rights to suspend the contract or have the benefit of any collateral warranties, warranties or indemnities as are set out in the main contract.
 Whether liquidated damages are also reflected in a sub-contract will be a matter for negotiation between the parties to the sub-contract.